 - House plants

 - We build boundaries with the help of Sucellos to help protect that which Nantosuelta brings forth.

 The above could be offerings at some level.
 Some might say that one should not offer that which the gods offer.
-I am afraid I personally have to disagree with it greatly.
-I offer grape juice and wine and the likes to them and have had no bad outcome.
+I am afraid I personally have to disagree with it immensely.
+I offer grape juice and wine and the likes to them and have had no bad outcomes.
 It is quite the opposite; I have gotten so much closer.
-I think that is also because I make the mead and wine instead of just offering them something that I bought at the store.
+I think that is also because I make the mead and wine instead of just offering them something I bought at the store.
 So I would say I agree with those that say do not offer that which the gods give at some level unless you make it yourself or a special kind of wine/beer/mead.

 - Grape Juice